skyylex/Presentations/luminous-at-early-stage.md

 ### Implementation steps

 - **Choose source language - Python.**
-    - Algorithms itself has a lot of difficulties, and there is no reason to add new.(not C-language)
+    - Algorithm itself has a lot of difficulties, and there is no reason to add new.(not C-language)
-    - Python is inside TOP-10 popular languages.
+    - Python is inside TOP-10 popular programming languages.
     - Python has a lot of tools to parse itself.
-    - MIT choosed Python as an main language for the Introduction for to algorithms
+    - MIT choosed Python as an main language for the Introduction for to algorithms (2011)

 - **Design structure**
     - Separate **Visualization** from **Logic**